Understanding in-game purchases

 In-game purchases, sometimes also known as microtransactions, are part of the video games landscape, but they are far from universal.
 Consumers continue to have plenty of choice without having to engage in any in-game spending.
 Annually, only 10-20% of video games rated by IARC and PEGI contain in-game purchases.
 The majority of players enjoy playing video games without ever making a purchase.

 Based on clear existing guidance, the industry communicates with players, making sure that in-game offers are in line with consumer law and that players have all the information they need to feel confident and in control when they spend money.

 All video games rated through the rating bodies PEGI (Pan European Game Information) both for physical and digital video games and IARC (International Age Rating Coalition) for digital-only games, provide information about the presence of in-game purchases prior to purchase.
 In 2020, PEGI added additional feature descriptors to provide greater transparency for in-game purchases that include random items (such as loot boxes, card packs or prize wheels).
 This information is displayed as a notice on physical packaging and on digital storefronts.
 It provides a clearer and more specific label for parents and players to indicate if loot boxes and other randomised mechanics (e.g. loot boxes card packs, prize wheels) are present prior to purchase.

-According to the annual GameTrack survey, conducted by Ipsos MORI and commissioned by ISFE, in 2019, 8 in 10 parents whose children spend money in-game have an agreement of some kind with their children regarding spending.
+According to the annual GameTrack survey, conducted by Ipsos MORI and commissioned by ISFE, in 2019, 97% of surveyed parents whose children spend money in-game have an agreement of some kind with their children regarding spending.

 Transparent information about the probability of receiving a virtual random item (so-called “drop rates”)